gearbox/SpeedCams/README.md

 _Intersted?_

-Please contact us and we’ll prepare a special database flavour for your own ~~taste~~ device db format.
+Please contact our team and we’ll cook a special database flavour for your own ~~taste~~ device db format.